Hqin2019/pCO2-reconstruction/README.md

 - The code `RS_PCs.R` replicates Figure 6(d).
 - The code `Reconstrcuted_pCO2.R` replicates the reconstruction implementation and Figure 7 in the paper.
 - The code `Reconstructed_TS.R` replicates Figure 8.
+- The code `CrossValidation.R` performs leave-one-out cross-validation to each year's reconstruction.
+The corresponding rmse values are obtained.

 ## Results tables